Cloud Provider SDKs in Python: Architecture & Implementation Patterns

 return boto3.client("ec2", config=config)

-# pytest integration: Mock via `@pytest.fixture` returning `MagicMock(spec=ProviderClient)`
+# pytest integration: Mock via @pytest.fixture returning MagicMock(spec=boto3.client)

 State Management & Resource Lifecycle Patterns

-Deterministic state tracking replaces traditional lock files with explicit serialization routines.
+When using raw SDK calls outside a framework, you are responsible for your own state tracking.
 Align local development workflows using Setting Up Dev Environments to guarantee consistent SDK behavior across tiers.
-Bypassing native state managers requires rigorous idempotency enforcement.
+Bypassing native state managers (Pulumi backend, Terraform state) requires rigorous idempotency enforcement.

 Custom State Serialization with JSON/YAML Backends